Andrew Phillips, Baron Phillips of Sudbury: Political work and House of Lords

 On 25 July 1998, Phillips was made a life peer as Baron Phillips of Sudbury, of Sudbury in the County of Suffolk.
 He sat in the House of Lords as a Liberal Democrat.
 Phillips was one of six peers on the joint pre-legislative scrutiny committee of the bill that was later passed as the Charities Act 2006.
 He led the response to it in the Lords, putting down over 200 amendments.
 In 2001, he proposed an amendment to the bill that later formed the European Communities (Amendment) Act 2002 requesting that the government send a leaflet to every household in the UK spelling out the impact of the Treaty of Nice.
 He voted to leave the EU in the 2016 referendum.
-Phillips led the Liberal Democrats’ opposition in the Lords to the government's bill that eventually led to the passing of the Identity Cards Act 2006.
+Phillips led the Liberal Democrats' opposition in the Lords to the government's bill that eventually led to the passing of the Identity Cards Act 2006.

-In July 2006 Phillips announced that he would take a permanent leave of absence House of Lords (at the time resigning was not possible).
+In July 2006 Phillips announced that he would take a permanent leave of absence from the House of Lords (at the time resigning was not possible).
 He introduced a Private Member's Bill permitting the resignation of life peers, but it failed.
 Therefore, Phillips took leave of absence from the House, meaning he was unable to attend or vote, but could return at a month's notice.
 In 2009, Phillips ended his leave of absence, returning to the Chamber to speak and vote once again.
 The House of Lords Reform Act 2014 allowed him finally to resign, which he did on 7 May 2015.

 Views

 Other public activities

 In 2007 he made a citizen's arrest on a boy who allegedly threw Phillips's bike to the ground, after he told the boy and his friends they shouldn't cycle along a narrow path as it could be dangerous to parents with prams.

 In 2014 he delivered the Hinton Lecture for the National Council for Voluntary Organisations entitled "Whither the common good?".
 It lamented the "disillusioned citizenry", "macho-money-lust" and "licensed greed and corruption" that have taken over society.
 At a Charity Finance Group event in 2012, he decried our "valueless society" and said the voluntary sector was its only hope.

-Phillips has at times criticised the law profession including the introduction of both the Limited Liability Partnerships Act 2000 and the Legal Services Act 2007.
+Phillips at times criticised the law profession including the introduction of both the Limited Liability Partnerships Act 2000 and the Legal Services Act 2007.

 Views on Israel

-Phillips has stated that he is a supporter of Israel, and offered to fight for Israel in the 1973 Arab–Israeli War.
-But visiting Israel, the West Bank and Gaza for the first time in 2001, and a number of times since, has altered his view.
-He believes Israel's controls on Gaza are contrary to international law and simple morality, and that international action on the Gaza situation is in the interests of Israel.
-Phillips has called for economic and cultural sanctions on Israel.
-The Jewish Chronicle has featured opinion articles suggesting Phillips' views are critical of Jews as well as of Israel.
+Phillips was a supporter of Israel, and offered to fight for Israel in the 1973 Arab–Israeli War.
+But visiting Israel, the West Bank and Gaza for the first time in 2001, and a number of times since, altered his view.
+He believed Israel's controls on Gaza are contrary to international law and simple morality, and that international action on the Gaza situation is in the interests of Israel.
+Phillips called for economic and cultural sanctions on Israel.
+The Jewish Chronicle has featured opinion articles critical of Phillips.